Lawyers for Silvio Berlusconi Cite New Evidence in Fraud Case

-Lawyers for the former Italian prime minister and billionaire media mogul say his innocence can be proven by an ex-staffer for "Dawn of the Mummy" producer Frank Agrama.
+Legal council for the former Italian prime minister and billionaire media mogul say his innocence can be proven by an ex-staffer for producer Frank Agrama.

-ROME – Just when it seemed like the tribulations of Italian tycoon Silvio Berlusconi couldn't get any stranger, a former lieutenant for an Egyptian-born, Los Angeles-based B-movie producer is suddenly the central figure in Berlusconi's 11th-hour efforts to avoid getting kicked out of Italy's parliament.
+ROME – Just when it seemed like the tribulations of Italian tycoon Silvio Berlusconi couldn't get any stranger, a former colleague of an Egyptian-born, Los Angeles-based B-movie producer is suddenly the central figure in Berlusconi's 11th-hour efforts to avoid getting kicked out of Italy's parliament.

 Italy's Senate is set to vote on Wednesday whether to strip Berlusconi of his seat in the legislature in the wake of the August Supreme Court ruling that found Berlusconi, 77, guilty of tax fraud and false accounting in the sale of film rights.
 The lower house already voted to kick Berlusconi out.